MichaelDemidov/LazSimpleTemplateParser/README.md

 procedure CreateContent(AVarList: TStrings = nil);
 ```

 Insert the previously stored constants, variables, dataset data, etc. into the `Content` string. `AVarList` is a list of 'local' variables.
 But the `Variables` array takes precedence if some variable name is present here and there: the variables from `AVarList` are inserted in a place of `{{VAR_NAME}}` if the `Variables` array does not contain the given name.
+The parameter `AVarList` is useful when there are many parser instances with the same variables.

 ``` delphi
 property Content: string read FContent;